arthur-b-martins/Student-Roster-Manager-Haskell/README.md

 # Haskell Student Management Program

+This project is the result of a college assignment, where the objective was to explore the functional programming paradigm using a purely functional language.
-This project is a Haskell application designed to manage student records efficiently.
+It consists of a Haskell application designed to manage student records efficiently.
 It provides functionality for processing student data, such as calculating averages and generating reports, with a focus on functional programming principles.

 ---